tc39/proposal-ses/README.md

 method invocations on any object references that are passed as arguments.
-In a system in which object references are unforgeable (that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object) and that encapsulation is unbreakable (that is, objects may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves), then we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for one of them to have been the creator of the other.
+In a system in which object references are unforgeable (that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object) and in which encapsulation is unbreakable (that is, objects may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves), then we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for one of them to have been the creator of the other.
 In a language with these properties, we can make strong,